Travelling With Pets

 3. Pet in Cargo hold

-On those routes where we cannot accommodate your Pet either as accompanied baggage or in the passenger cabin, you have the option of sending your Pet in hold as Cargo.
-In that case please contact our Cargo Sales Department on phone number +356 22994444 or your cargo agent and they will guide you through the process.
-Naturally, this option is available on any other route should you prefer to send your Pet as Cargo.
+On those routes where we cannot accommodate your Pet either as accompanied baggage or in the passenger cabin, you have the option of sending your Pet in the aircraft hold as Cargo.
+In that case please contact our Cargo Sales Department on phone number +356 2247 3700 or your cargo agent and they will guide you through the process.
+It is important to note that you will have to drop off/pick-up your pet at/from the Station Cargo center which normally is in a separate building from the Airport terminal and not within walking distance.

 General guidelines applicable for any of the three options: